marionbarker/loopdocs/docs/index.md

 * Loop is an app you build yourself and load on your iPhone (or iPod).
 * Loop works with older Medtronic pumps and the Eros (not Dash) Omnipods.

-What CGM work with Loop?
+What CGMs work with Loop?

-The Loop app works with Dexcom’s CGM or one of the Medtronic Sensors, but there are other versions of Loop available that may work for you if you are not using one of these specific CGMs.
+The Loop app works with Dexcom’s G4, G5 and G6 CGM.
+For Medtronic users, Loop also works with first generation Guardian and Guardian 2 Medtronic sensors that are compatible with the 522, 722, 523 and 723 pumps.
+There are other versions of Loop available that may work for you if you are not using one of these specific CGMs.
 These other versions (known as forks) are created by Loop users and are maintained by them.
 This document does not cover those other CGM options, but check out the [Community Information](index.md#stay-in-the-loop) below.

 ![Loop main display on phone](img/phone_updated_loop.svg){width="300"}
 ![Loop watch screen on watch](img/watch_updated_loop.svg){width="300"}